 - Insert the dipstick back into the engine for 5 seconds.
 Make sure the dipstick is fully inserted.

 - Pull out the dipstick and note the level.
 The level should be between the Min and Max marks.
-If the level is below the Min mark, follow instructions in the next section to add oil.
+If the level is below the Min mark, follow the instructions in the next section to add oil.

 - Locate the engine oil cap and remove it by turning it counterclockwise.